GodotVR/godot_oculus_mobile/README.md

 Deployment
 ------------
-When exporting the project apk, make sure that `Xr Mode` under the Android export `Graphics` section is set to `Oculus Mobile VR`.
+When exporting the project apk in Godot, make sure that `Xr Mode` under the Android export `Graphics` section is set to `Oculus Mobile VR`.